 Unison has applied to appeal last month’s Court of Appeal ruling that overturned a back-pay liability of more than £400m owed by care providers to sleep-in care workers.

 The trade union confirmed that it had taken the first step in instigating appeal proceedings in applying to have leave for the appeal to be heard in the Supreme Court.

-There is no guarantee that an appeal will definitely take place, and the Supreme Court is expected to make a decision on the potential appeal within the next month or two.
+There is no guarantee that an appeal will definitely take place and the Supreme Court is expected to make a decision on the potential appeal within the next month or two.

-Last month, the Court of Appeal overturned a 2015 employment tribunal that found that former Mencap care worker Claire Tomlinson-Blake was entitled to receive national minimum wage for each hour of sleep-in shifts completed, plus six years of back payments.
+Last month, the Court of Appeal overturned a 2015 employment tribunal that found former Mencap care worker Claire Tomlinson-Blake was entitled to receive the national minimum wage for each hour of sleep-in shifts completed, plus six years of back payments.

 Charities had previously typically paid sleep-ins a flat rate of between £35 and £45, plus an hourly rate for any time spent providing care rather than being asleep.

-Mencap estimated the tribunal ruling would have cost it £20m and the wider care sector £400m if it had not been challenged.
+Mencap estimated that the tribunal ruling would have cost it £20m and the wider care sector £400m if it had not been challenged.

-The ruling also prompted HM Revenue & Customs to begin writing to social care providers to inform them that they could stop calculating the amount they owe in back pay to sleep-in care workers.
+The ruling also prompted HM Revenue & Customs to begin writing to social care providers to inform them that they could stop calculating the amount they owed in back pay to sleep-in care workers.